sfalkoff/sql-lesson/PART3-WEB.md

 Enter the virtual environment.
 Essentially, a virtualenv is a python sandbox.
 It gives you, the user, a way to cordon off whichever version of python you want to use along with whatever modules you need.
 This virtual environment is specific to you, and there's no need to ask permission of the operating system (or the super user) to install new modules.

-Here are the steps to using virtual environments:
+Here is a short reminder of the process:

 1. Figure out how to create an environment.
 [Here's a hint](http://lmgtfy.com/?q=create+virtual+environment) This basically creates a copy of python and all of the essential modules and puts it in a directory of your choice.
 Creation of a virtual environment is _free_.
 This means you should make as many as you need, usually one per project.
 Each of your projects will have different requirements, so don't be stingy and try to use one env for all of them.
 The directory you put your environment in is usually named 'env' under the top level of your project.